 9 Powerful Words for Your Christ Centered Marriage

 Here are “9 Powerful Words” we should say more in marriage.
 They are:

 “Please forgive me.”

-We all go off-track at times.
-Those who are Christ-followers are “sinners saved by grace.”
-So sometimes we don’t do what we should at all times.
-But over-all, Christ needs to be held at the center of your relationship if you truly do have a Christ-centered marriage.
+As we said before, we all go off-track at times.
+Let’s face it; Christians are just “sinners saved by grace.”
+We don’t always do what we should.
+But to have a Christ-centered marriage, Jesus needs to be at the center of your relationship.
 You aren’t to just be Bible-reading Christians, but also to be Bible-living Christians.